 - Most marketers are creatives or brand people.
 They’ve grown up with marketing as collateral and events and brand building, which is important, but it's no longer the whole picture.

 - Or, they’re part of the new generation of marketers who know social media inside out, but don’t have the strategic outlook and business acumen to really make marketing hum.

-In my B2B marketing company, The Mezzanine Group, we used to see customer acquisition as our biggest growth constraint.
-But now we know that talent acquisition is a far bigger issue; our greatest challenge is finding the brilliant B2B marketers who will achieve results for our clients.
+At The Mezzanine Group, a B2B marketing company based in Toronto, customer acquisition used to be the #1 growth constraint.
+But lately, we've begun to see talent acquisition as the bigger issue.
+Our greatest challenge is finding the brilliant B2B marketers who will achieve results for our clients.
 Believe it or not, we look at about 200 marketers for every one that we hire.
-It’s inefficient and exhausting.
-We need to come up with new ways of finding talent – and one of the best ways to do that is to create it ourselves.
+We need to come up with new ways of finding talent – and one of the best ways to do that is to create it.

-a) Talk up the opportunities in B2B to your consumer-marketing peers.
+Talk up B2B opportunities to your consumer-marketing peers

 Make a show of it!
 Too few marketers know just how strategic, sexy and awesome B2B marketing is.
 Never miss an opportunity to share a recent success or tell the story of the impact you’re making in your company or clients.
 Consumer marketers often think that they have all the fun.
 Do you best to dispel that perception.

 Make connections with your local educational institutions and your alma mater.
 Offer to do a guest-lecture or case study on B2B marketing.
 There is relatively little academic content on B2B marketing, so teachers are generally happy to get access to practitioners.
 Make a special effort to connect with undergrads and students in continuing professional development classes, as they are making decisions about their career direction.
 Put B2B marketing on the radar as a good next career step.